Happy National Bagel Day!!!

 - Attach the ends of each rope to form bagels.
 Place each bagel on a baking sheet lined with parchment paper.
 Place the tray, tightly covered in plastic wrap, in the refrigerator overnight.

 - In the morning, remove the tray from the refrigerator and allow the bagels to come to room temperature, approximately 45-60 minutes.

 - Approximately 30 minutes before you plan to boil the bagels, preheat the oven to 425°F. Line a baking sheet with parchment paper and set aside.

-- Using a pot large enough to comfortably hold 2 or 3 bagels at a time, bring a pot of water with 2 tbsp. of non-diastatic malt powder to a boil.
+- Using a pot large enough to comfortably hold 2 or 3 bagels at a time, bring a pot of water to a boil and add 2 Tablespoons of non-diastatic malt powder or 1 Tablespoon malt barley syrup.
 (I use a 4½ quart pot and fill it up approximately half way with water.)
 Place 2 or 3 bagels at a time into the boiling water for 30 seconds.
 Flip each bagel and boil for an additional 30 seconds.
-Using a strainer or a slotted spoon, remove each bagel from the water, coat with any desired toppings**, and place on the prepared baking tray.
+Using a strainer or a slotted spoon, remove each bagel from the water, coat with any desired toppings, and place on the prepared baking tray.
 Repeat with the rest of the bagels.

 - Bake the bagels for 16-20 minutes, until the tops are nicely browned.